leandropiassetta/algorithmProExercises/README.md

 46. Calculate the exponent of a number using a loop.
 47. Find the next Fibonacci number after a given value.
 48. Check if a number is a Narcissistic number.
-49. Calculate the area of a circle.
+49. Check if a word is a tautogram.
 50. Calculate the area of a rectangle.

 ## Intermediate Level